Set and achieve your biggest goals with coaching

 a successful goal setting involves various elements

-There’s already plenty of goal-setting advice out there.
-But if you’re reading this, it’s likely that none of that has worked for you.
+There's already plenty of goal-setting advice out there.
+But if you're reading this, it's likely that none of it has worked for you.

-That’s okay.
-It’s likely that you, like many of us, have a blind spot when it comes to which of the five key elements for achieving goals you’re missing.
+That's okay.
+It's likely that you, like many of us, have a blind spot when it comes to working out which of the 5 key elements for achieving goals you're missing.

-But before we outline what those elements are, let’s go over what goal setting is, the different types of goals and how you can boost your chances for success.
+But before we outline those elements, let's review what goal setting is.
+The different types of goals, and how you can boost your chances of success.

 Table of contents